Chicago Nursing Home Bed Sores Attorneys

 How Common are Bed Sores in Nursing Homes?

-According to a study conducted by the CDC in 2004, more than 1 in 10 patients in assisted living facilities developed bedsores.
+1 in 10 patients in assisted living facilities develop bedsores.
 The CDC also determined that stage two ulcers were the most common and that 35% of elderly people with stage two (or more severe) needed special treatment from a wound care team.

 Why Should I Pursue Legal Action for a Pressure Injury?

-Many families of seniors file lawsuits for bed sores because they can be a symptom of elder abuse.
+Many families of seniors file lawsuits for bed sores with our Chicago elder abuse lawyers because they can be a symptom of elder abuse.
 Medical facilities and nursing homes are required to provide optimum care for their patients.
 This means that one of their main priorities, especially for senior patients and bedbound patients, is to prevent bedsores.
 In many cases, a pressure ulcer lawsuit is based on the legal theory of negligence.

 In fact, stage three and four pressure ulcers are included on a list of “never events” from the Centers for Medicare and Medicaid Services (CMS).
 Basically, this means that while stage one and stage two pressure ulcers aren’t always preventable, stage three and stage four pressure ulcers are certainly preventable and should never happen.
 Therefore, Medicaid will not pay for the medical bills associated with a severe pressure injury.